John Barton Hack: Religion and social concerns

 Hack was brought up as a Quaker, and many of the Adelaide church's first meetings were held at his home.
 He donated land on Pennington Terrace, North Adelaide, and contracted for erection there of the Friends’ meeting house, a prefabricated wooden building from the same H. Manning, which is still in use.
 One of his children, who died in infancy, was buried in its yard.
 He converted to Wesleyan Methodism in Kapunda around 1845 and later was active in church finance committees and management committee of Prince Alfred College.
 He was noted for his friendliness to Aboriginals and ex-convicts (notably one Jack Foley, who became a trusted employee to the extent of accompanying Stephen Hack to London in 1840), and as a temperance advocate.
 He was a firm friend and mentor of Henry Inman.

+Hack died at his home in Semaphore on 4 October 1884; his wife having died three years earlier.

 Family

-Hack died at his home in Semaphore on 4 October 1884 (his wife had died on 20 July 1881).
-Together they produced at least twelve children, including eight sons and four daughters.
+On 9 July 1827 Hack married Bridget "Bbe" Watson (27 September 1806 – 20 July 1881).
+They produced at least twelve children, including eight sons and four daughters.
 The first six were born in England.